tloredo/AAS231-CosmicPopulations/README.md

 **Do not postpone this until the last minute.**  Depending on what software you may already have installed, some steps of this setup may require time-consuming downloads.

 We will presume participants have basic familiarity with terminal-based command line computing, and with the Python language and Jupyter notebooks.
-Some familiarity with R may be helpful, but the R examples should be accessible to Python programmers.
+Some familiarity with R would be helpful, but the R examples should be accessible to Python programmers.

 To run the lab materials, you will need the following resources (version numbers are those we used for testing; earlier versions may suffice in some cases):